 Next, it’s time to move into the initiation phase.
 Below is a practical walkthrough of four key actions to follow during this phase.

-4 Key Activities for Project Management Office Initiation
+4 Key Steps for Project Management Office Initiation

 1. Create a business case and the PMO charter